Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ---

 # Elegant Improvisation
 Starting at 17th level, you can take an additional reaction once per round, and only in order to cast a spell that has the casting time of 1 reaction, or to perform a [Precarious Riposte](#precarious-riposte).
-You can do this a number of times equal to your proficiency bonus per long rest.
+You can use this feature a number of times equal to your Dexterity modifier (minimum of once), and you regain all expended uses of it when you finish a long rest.